How to Use Buyer Personas for Your Target Industries

 - Buyer’s journeys

 - Expectations for vendor relationships

-With so many differences, why would you address two totally distinct segments the same way?
+With so many differences, it’s hard to imagine why you would address two completely distinct segments in the same way!

-To exemplify this point, we used HubSpot’s Make My Persona tool to create buyer personas in two different industries: Hotel CMO Harry and Manufacturing CMO Martha.
+To demonstrate this point, we used HubSpot’s Make My Persona tool to create buyer personas in two different industries: Tech CMO Terry and Manufacturing CMO Martha.

-What’s great about this tool is that it not only facilitates a discussion around the demographic and behavioral characteristics of a given persona, but it allows you to understand why those differences matter in a business context.
+This tool not only encourages a discussion around the particular demographic and behavioral characteristics of a persona, but it allows you to understand why those differences matter in a business context.

 For instance, it’s one thing to identify a difference in age, title, or education, but it’s more actionable to define how those differences impact different buyers’ communication preferences and purchase journeys.

 Take a look at Tech CMO Terry and Manufacturing CMO Martha to see how we used key differences in their industries to help define their behaviors and concerns:

 It’s clear Tech Terry and Manufacturing Martha have a lot in common—but they also have some pretty major differences.